-I am currently an Assistant Professor in the Strategy Group from the Business School
+I am an Economist working in the fields of Matching and Digital Platforms.
+Currently, I am an Assistant Professor in the Strategy Group from the School of Management

 Education